icecapsol/shana2/README.md

 ## About

 Shana2 is a modular IRC bot written in Python.
-She was

 ## Purpose